SankThomas/UI-Design-Daily/README.md

 The UIs are just to provide 'inspiration' so to say.
 Most things like colors will come from the UI itself, but I will also be adding other things like animations and images, links, svgs, which I don't currently have access to.
 And of course, JavaScript.

+You can get the images of the components from within the individual repository folders, or by clicking the links at the end of this README.

 ### Updates

 Check back again for regular updates because I will try to do a component a day for a month or two.
 The first one I've done today, 9th October 2020, and it is called 'Modal'.
 I've added this in for accountability.